Latest facts and figures on coronavirus

 DEAL WITH THE STATES

-* The estimated health costs of dealing with the virus are $1 billion
+* The estimated health costs of dealing with the virus has risen to $1 billion

-* The Morrison government has committed to a 50-50 funding deal with the states and territories to pay half the additional costs incurred by handling the coronavirus

 * An immediate $100 million advance payment will be delivered, on a population basis, to the states and territories